-The military conflict on the East of Ukraine does not affect operations of Industrial Milk Company S.A. and its Subsidiaries (hereinafter "the Group" or "IMC").
+The military conflict on the East of Ukraine does not affect operations of the Group.
 Group's assets are located in the central and northern regions of Ukraine far from East of Ukraine.
 IMC carries out export of grain through the ports of Odessa and Mykolaiv regions.
 IMC's main markets for grain export are EU, Northern Africa, Middle East and Asia.
 The Group doesn't export any goods to Russia.